JohnSnowLabs/langtest/README.md

 - [GitHub](https://github.com/JohnSnowLabs/nlptest/tree/main) For bug reports, feature requests, and contributions
 - [Discussions](https://github.com/JohnSnowLabs/nlptest/discussions) To engage with other community members, share ideas, and show off how you use NLP Test!

+## Mission

+While there is a lot of talk about the need to train AI models that are safe, robust, and fair - few tools have been made available to data scientists to meet these goals.
+As a result, the front line of NLP models in production systems reflects a sorry state of affairs.

+We propose here an early stage open-source community project that aims to fill this gap, and would love for you to join us on this mission.
+We aim to build on the foundation laid by previous research such as [Ribeiro et al. (2020)](https://arxiv.org/abs/2005.04118), [Song et al. (2020)](https://arxiv.org/abs/2004.00053), [Parrish et al. (2021)](https://arxiv.org/abs/2110.08193), [van Aken et al. (2021)](https://arxiv.org/abs/2111.15512) and many others.

+[John Snow Labs](www.johnsnowlabs.com) has a full development team allocated to the project and is committed to improving the library for years, as we do with other open-source libraries.
+Expect frequent releases with new test types, tasks, languages, and platforms to be added regularly.
+We look forward to working together to make safe, reliable, and responsible NLP an everyday reality.

 ## Contributing

 We welcome all sorts of contributions: